Explore postgraduate training pathways in regional Queensland.

 Clinical immunology and allergy advanced training may be undertaken following completion of requirements for basic training with the Royal Australasian College of Physicians (RACP).
 The clinical immunology and allergy training program incorporates work-based learning and assessment, with successful trainees attaining the qualification of FRACP with accreditation to practise as a Clinical Immunologist in Australia or New Zealand.
 Trainees may elect to undertake the immunology and allergy joint RACP/RCPA advanced training program, with successful trainees attaining the qualification of FRACP and Fellow of the Royal College of Pathologists Australasia (FRCPA) with accreditation to practise as a Clinical Immunologist and Immunopathologist in Australia or New Zealand.

-Applicants must hold current medical registration, have completed RACP basic training requirements and have secured appointment to an appropriate advanced training position.
-Joint trainees must be registered with both the RCPA and the RACP and are supervised by the Committee for Joint College Training in Immunology and Allergy.
+Applicants must hold current medical registration, have completed RACP Basic Training (including Written and Clinical Examinations), and been appointed to an appropriate Advanced Training position.
+Joint trainees must also be registered with both the RCPA and the RACP and complete both clinical and laboratory training in more than 1 training setting.

 Explore postgraduate training pathways in regional Queensland.